chrisluedtke/ACM-School-Placement/technical post.md

 However, using our method we made dramatic improvements.
 Fewer than 10% of the ACMs we placed in 2018 commute 60 minutes or more.
 In 2017, that number was 30%.

-Below are the commute time distributions in 2018 (orange) and 2017 (blue):
+Below are the one-way commute time distributions in 2018 (orange) and 2017 (blue):

 ![Chicago Commutes 2017 vs 2018](imgs/chi_sy18vsy17.png)